Do Not Touch This Plant!

 What to do if you see giant hogweed:

-First: Use the key on our giant hogweed identification page to try and make a positive identification.
+Identify: Use the key on our giant hogweed identification page to try and make a positive identification.
 Other plants that look similar are also shown.

-Second: Photos are needed to confirm identification.
+Photograph: Photos are needed to confirm identification.
 Take high resolution photos of the entire plant, stem, leaves, flowers and seeds, making sure to keep a safe distance.

 Where is giant hogweed found?